 MESSAGE BOARD ANNOUNCEMENT (members only): You may use the HWA message board to post one (and only one) Bram Stoker promotional announcement about each of your eligible works each year.
 If you are not an HWA member, you may have an HWA member post the announcement in your behalf, or you may contact the Bram Stoker Award Co-Chairs who will post an announcement for you.

 FACEBOOK ANNOUNCEMENT: You may post one (and only one) promotional announcement about each of your eligible works at the HWA Facebook group; award consideration announcements may be posted only on Saturdays.
 We recommend that you use the announcement to supply links to locations where people can obtain the work or find out more about it.
 If you choose to offer a copy of the work you should use the phrasing, "I/we am/are offering a copy of this work to you for Bram Stoker Award® consideration."
 Do not solicit recommendations or votes.
 Note also, that you may not post the text of your story on the HWA Facebook page.

 PRELIMINARY AND FINAL BALLOT MAILER: A Special Internet Mailer will be sent to members with summaries and links offered for download from the various works appearing on the Preliminary and Final Ballots.
 These links are intended for (voting) members only and are not to be shared by anyone who isn't authorized.
 Please note that works are copyrighted material and sharing the links without permission is in essence, theft, and may result in the member's dismissal from the organization and possible legal actions taken by the offended party(ies).
-After the preliminary ballot has been announced, if your work appears on it, you may place a notice in the special "Bram Stoker Awards Preliminary Ballot" issue of the HWA Internet Mailer telling members how to obtain a copy.
-To place your notice, contact firstname.lastname@example.org before a specific deadline that will be announced at a later date.
+After the preliminary and final ballots have been announced, if your work appears on the respective ballot, you may place a notice in the special "Bram Stoker Awards Preliminary/Final Ballot" issue of the HWA Internet Mailer telling members how to obtain a copy.
+To place your notice, contact email@example.com before a specific deadline that will be announced at a later date.

 WHEN CAN I SAY I'M A NOMINEE?